aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/get-worksheet/get-worksheets/_index.md

 | 404  | Not Found             | Specified workbook does not exist.         |
 | 500  | Internal Server Error | Unexpected server condition.               |

-Error responses are returned in JSON format, for example:
+The API returns error responses in JSON format, for example:

 ```json
 {